The Gophers sit tied for first-place with Indiana after the first night of competition

 Ganley has served as the associate head coach for the men’s and women’s teams since the 2014-15 season.
 When Kremer, her co-head coach for the women from the 2004-05 season to the 2010-11 season, became the joint program’s head coach, Ganley remained in the role of women’s head coach.
 Prior to becoming co-head coach in 2004, Ganley was an assistant coach under the legendary Jean Freeman for 27 years and was named interim head coach upon Freeman’s retirement.

 The Gopher women’s team posted 10 consecutive NCAA finishes of 13th place or better from 2006 to 2015, including a program-best ninth-place showing in 2011.
 The 2011 Gophers had three individual national champions in Jillian Tyler (100-yard breaststroke), Haley Spencer (200-yard breaststroke) and Kelci Bryant (1-meter diving).
 Bryant had won 3-meter diving in 2010.
+In 2017, the Gophers tied their second-best NCAA finish of 10th, earning 14 All-America honors.

 In 2015, Minnesota again boasted multiple NCAA gold medalists as Kierra Smith won the 200-yard breaststroke and Yu Zhou won 3-meter diving.
 Minnesota’s previous NCAA champions, Chris Curry in 3-meter diving in 1981 and Gretchen Hegener in the 100-yard breaststroke in 1997, also came with Ganley on staff.